6d7a/quito/README.md

 const MqttClient = new Quito(config);

 await MqttClient.init(); // call init() to create native client and set up native event listeners

 // Most message callbacks are redundant
-// when using the Promise-based API MqttClient.on(QuitoEvent.MESSAGE_RECEIVED, (topic: string, payload: Buffer) => {
+// when using the Promise-based API
+MqttClient.on(
+  QuitoEvent.MESSAGE_RECEIVED,
+  (topic: string, payload: Uint8Array) => {
     // called when client has received a message
-});
+  }
+);
 MqttClient.on(QuitoEvent.CONNECTION_LOST, (error?: Error) => {
   // called when client has unexpectedly lost its connection to the broker });